ava-labs/teleporter/contracts/src/staking/README.md

 ### Initializing a Validator Set

 If the Subnet has no validators registered on the P-Chain, then it will not be able to sign a Warp message to add a validator (step 1 above).
 In this case, Subnet recovery must be performed on the P-Chain, which allows an initial validator set to be specified.
-The P-Chain constructs a Warp message (format specification TBD) describing the initial validator set (step 2 above).
+For each validator specified in the initial validator set, a signature over a [`SubnetValidatorRegistrationMessage`](#subnetvalidatorregistrationmessage) must be requested from the P-Chain attesting to its inclusion.

 Once the Subnet has been recovered, the stake specified on the P-Chain must be locked in the Staking Contract before any further validator set changes may be made.
 This is done via the `provideInitialStake` method, and guarded by the `onlyWhenInitialStakeProvided` modifier.